'Ghost gun' maker goes dark

 First the Biden Administration cracked down: in 2022, the Bureau of Alcohol, Tobacco, Firearms and Explosives issued a rule that the kits should be considered firearms under federal law, which requires them to be sold with serial numbers and a background check.

 Then the gun kit makers were hit by a wave of lawsuits.
-One of the most successful was Philadelphia's suit against two of the biggest gun kit sellers, Polymer80 and JSD Supply, which agreed last April to stop selling the kits in a large region around the city.
+One of the most successful was Philadelphia's suit against two of the biggest gun kit sellers, Polymer80 and JSD Supply, which agreed last April to stop selling the kits in a large region around the city for four years.

 Others in the build-it-yourself firearms industry assume it was the combination of tougher regulations and lawsuits that took the company down.